prisma-labs/graphql-framework-experiment/website/content/06-components-standalone/01-schema/01-api/10-api-queryField.md

 })
 ```

-You can also use it with a function as the first argument, which will pass the `t` provided to the defintion block, especially useful when using with the [connection plugin](plugin-connection.md):
+You can also use it with a function as the first argument, which will pass the `t` provided to the definition block, especially useful when using with the [connection plugin](plugin-connection.md):

 ```ts
 export const usersQueryField = queryField(t => {